-To the Board of Trustees MAP Academy Charter School and MAP Education, Inc. Plymouth, Massachusetts
+To the Board of Trustees Map Academy Charter School and Map Education, Inc. Plymouth, Massachusetts

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the combined general purpose financial statements of MAP Academy Charter School and MAP Education, Inc. (collectively, the "Organization") which comprise the combined statement of net position as of June 30, 2019, and the related combined statements of revenues, expenses and changes in net position and cash flows for the year then ended, and the related notes to the combined general purpose financial statements, and have issued our report thereon dated October 21, 2019.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the combined general purpose financial statements of Map Academy Charter School and Map Education, Inc. (collectively, the "Organization") which comprise the combined statement of net position as of June 30, 2022, and the related combined statements of revenues, expenses and changes in net position and cash flows for the year then ended, and the related notes to the combined general purpose financial statements and have issued our report thereon dated October 17, 2022.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting

-In planning and performing our audit of the combined general purpose financial statements, we considered the Organization's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the combined general purpose financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Organization's internal control.
+In planning and performing our audit of the combined general purpose financial statements, we considered the Organization's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the combined general purpose financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Organization's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Organization's internal control.